 Kykkos Monastery - the most famous monastery in Cyprus

 The original monastery was established at the end of the 11th century by the Byzantine emperor Alexios I Komnenos.
-However, none of the original buildings have actually survived the numerous fires that have swept through the region.
+However, none of the original buildings has actually survived the numerous fires that have swept through the region.
 Therefore, nothing found in the monastery today, actually pre-dates the last fire in 1831.
 Nevertheless, the famous icon of the Virgin Mary has miraculously survived the multiple fires and is still found at the monastery today, in its own silver, tortoiseshell and mother-of-pearl protective case.
 It is believed that the emperor Alexios I Komnenos rewarded the Cypriot Hermit Isaiah for miraculously healing his daughter, by sending the icon to Cyprus along with funds to pay for the construction of a monastery, where the sacred relic would be kept.

 It should also be noted that, in 1926, Archbishop Makarios III, the first president of Cyprus, began his ecclesiastical profession as a monk at the monastery.
 Who kept returning to the monastery throughout his life, as he remained very affectionate of the place and even wished to be buried there after his death in 1977.
 His tomb lies 3km west of the monastery.